Glassait/FOLD_Bot/src/module/feature/slash-commands/README.md

     });
     ```

-3. Fill the name (IMPORTANT the name need to be the same has the file without the `.slash-command.ts`), description and execute part
+3. Fill the name (IMPORTANT the name need to be the same has the file without the `.slash-command.ts`), description and arrow function part
-4. In the inventory.json add the new slash-command name and the array of guildID
+4. In the commands table in the database add the new slash-command name and the array of guildID like this `id,id,...`
 5. Congrats the new slash-command will be available, the registering of the command is automatic in the handler `commands.handler.ts`

 ## ⚙️ Options & Permission